collective/collective_firebase/README.md

 Keep the secret confidential, because if you give this secret to anyone, you grant full access to your entire database.
 If needed, you can generate more secrets, which gives you better control over them.

-If this property is left empty, the value of the `PLONE_INTERACT_FIREBASE_SECRET` environment variable will be used as a default.
+If this property is left empty, the value of the `PLONE_COLLECTIVE_FIREBASE_SECRET` environment variable will be used as a default.